ktorio/ktor-documentation/topics/auto/servers/deploy/containers.md

       name: reverse-proxy
 ```

-{% include tabbed-code.html
-    tab1-title="docker-compose.yml" tab1-content=docker-compose-yml
-    no-height="true"
-%}

 You can start it with `docker-compose up -d` and it will be restarted if the service fails or
 after a system reboot.

 If the DNS for the specified domain is pointing to your server and you have configured the nginx-proxy and its companion correctly,
-the letsencrypt companion will contact with letsencrypt and will grab and configure the certificate automatically
+the let's encrypt companion will contact with letsencrypt and will grab and configure the certificate automatically
 for you.
 So you will be able to access your http-only service via: https://mydomain.com/ nginx will handle the SSL certificates
 and will contact your server via plain HTTP.